 Are you or someone you know is at risk of developing “Sarcobesity”?
 If so, then get in touch with Paddo Physio for a plan of action.

-You can get a targeted therapeutic exercise program developed for you by one of our Physios, Reggie – who is also an Accredited Exercise Physiologist & Sport Scientist.
+You can get a targeted therapeutic exercise program developed for you by one of our Physios, Reggie – who is also an Accredited Exercise Physiologist & Sport Scientist or Tony Caiazzo who also has a kinesiology degree.